Chousei coal mine skeletal remains salvage project

 During the initial survey, we tried to enter the pier of offshore side (called offshore pier), but we were unable to enter the pier due to high waves caused by a typhoon a few days before the survey date, which prevented us from working to build scaffolding to enter the inside of the pier.

-During the second survey, we were able to enter the offshore peewee of the two piers.
+During the second survey, we were able to enter the offshore pier of the two piers.

 When we went underwater, the transparency deteriorated to about 50 cm from a depth of about 7 meters.

-The water inside the peir appeared to be almost entirely freshwater.
+The water inside the pier appeared to be almost entirely freshwater.

 Diving through the interior structures, we found a pile of broken pipes and scaffolding at a depth of around 27 meters.